 - Twelve-step meetings

 During sessions, sobriety anniversaries receive recognition, and the well-being of the newcomer is always a top priority.
-For many addicts who ask what is narcotics anonymous, the answer is twofold: a bridge to rehab treatment and a lifeboat throughout recovery.
+For many addicts looking for alternatives to AA, Narcotics Anonymous provides a bridge to rehab treatment and a lifeboat throughout recovery.

 Time to Make a Change

 When addiction has a hold over your life, everything can seem hopeless.
 At San Antonio Recovery Center, we are committed to showing you that you can conquer your disease and live a clean and healthy life just as NA describes.
 Well-versed in what is the Narcotics Anonymous signature philosophy, our compassionate staff will give you the personalized care you need to understand your addiction and begin to take steps to move past it.
 No cookie-cutter prefab rehab franchise, San Antonio Recovery stems from the pillars of quality and value.
 Our clients can expect the following services when they entrust us with their recovery: